 Right Fielder (RF)

 Plays in right field and is assigned the number #9.
 Right fielders need a strong throwing arm.
 This is because of the longer throw to third base or home plate.
 They often need to quickly field balls hit into right field and prevent extra-base hits.
 They also need good defensive positioning to handle balls hit down the foul line or deep into the corner.
 Right fielders play a key role.
-They stop baserunners from reaching third or scoring on hits to right.
+They stop baserunners from reaching third or scoring on hits to the right.
 This job needs quick reactions and accurate throws to the infield.

 Conclusion